CharlesGillingham/CMIDI/README.md

 Again, this is extremely unlikely, because the timer has to go off PRECISELY BETWEEN TWO LINES OF CODE.

 2) It is possible that an operation is waiting a sync lock for a tick to finish.
 In this case, it is theoretically possible for operation to send it's messages BEFORE the tick finishes sending it's messages.
 But this must be extremely unlikely, because two things must happen.
 CoreMIDI initiates a tick.
 The tick passes the sync lock in "clockTicked".
 *The user initiates an operation on a lower priority thread.
 It goes up to the sync lock and stops.
 CoreMIDI exits the lock, but hasn't sent it's message yet.
 *The lower priority thread starts again and passes through the lock, and then sends it's messages.
 CoreMIDI thread continues and sends it's messages.
 This would be a tick message that WOULD have been correct if it was sent in the other order.
 Out of order messages would mean that some of my assumptions (for example, that "currentTick" is set correctly for these messages) will be wrong.

 This would require two very unlikely (impossible?) operations where the high priority CoreMIDI thread yielded to the client thread, which is most likely a UI thread anyway.
 This COULD happen if the client thread was equally high priority, as when a MIDI message sets the tempo.
 In this case, the message will be a little weird, but note that they are only out of order by one, and I don't really think that this will have an effect.

 3) Dealloc has an exposure similar to (1), and it also requires that the timer go off precisely between two lines of code.
 Dealloc starts.
 Dealloc hits the first sync lock and continues.
 CoreMIDI initiates a tick before "flushoutput" is called (note that it's called first)  interrupting dealloc.
 CoreMIDI hits the first sync lock and stops.
 Dealloc finishes cleaning up and clears the lock CoreMIDI continues into the sync lock, but now it is looking at bad information.

 ####Notes on CAClock

-This has been written to replace CAClock.
+CMIDIClock has been written to replace CAClock.
 These are the problems I have with CAClock:

 1) After stopping, it continues to send timing messages to the endpoints it is attached to.
 This is confusing, but (I am told) this is by design so that downstream units can keep syncing themselves even when the clock is stopped.
 In other words, it's a feature.
 However I need a clock that can be stopped and reset to a new position without losing ticks.

 2) It continues to move "media time" forward after a stop, even though the media time should be halted.
 This adds another layer of confusion.
 Also, it's impossible to query the system to know where, exactly, it is stopped on the media timeline.

 3) "stop" sends a time of zero (this is okay, I suppose, because it means "immediately", but it would be more consistent to tell me what TIME it stopped).

 4) After stopping, "start" does not begin at the next tick -- it may jump forward or backward several ticks.
 This is bad for an application that assumes it will receive every tick; in a sequence it may skip downbeats and note-off points.

 5) It seems to always send a "move" just before it starts.
 This may be related to the previous; it could be a way of telling the downstream units that we're not continuing with exactly the same tick.
 Nevertheless, my downstream routines would prefer to know that this is not a "real" move, i.e. one that was generated by a user command or some client operation.

 7) When the clock is initialized, but not yet started, CATranslateTime returns the same real-time for all media times.
 This is odd, and I suppose the behavior under these circumstances is "undefined".
 However, I would like to be make calculations about media time values without necessarily starting the clock (such as tempo calculations), so I would prefer that this behaved in the same way it does when it is stopped: by assuming some fixed starting point and calculating the real values from that.

 8) Can't set the time while the clock is running; returns an error.